About

 In 1995ish, we had 486 desktop PCs in school.
 By default, they would run with 33Mhz frequency, and had a so-called "Turbo boost" button to increase to 66 MHz.
 I was curious - why would this button exist, and 66 Mhz not be the default?
 A few years later, someone advertised university studies as "We can teach you how a computer works.".
 I was fascinated and worked hard to get accepted, after finishing high school.

-My adventure started in 2002 with studying at the University of Applied Sciences in Hagenberg, Austria.
+My adventure started in 2002 while studying at the University of Applied Sciences in Hagenberg, Austria.
 Hardware/Software Systems Engineering with the "DI (FH)" degree.
-In 2005 I moved to Vienna, writing my diploma thesis at mobilkom Austria (now A1).
+In 2005, I moved to Vienna, writing my diploma thesis at mobilkom Austria (now A1).
 The topics involved NFC and multimedia streaming appliances.
 While managing the network for the biggest students dorm in Austria (1800+ students), I came in contact with ACO.net, the University of Vienna, and nic.at.
 I've been with them from 2009 til 2012 and helped manage the .at DNS zone while engaging with monitoring development.

 DNS + Michi (lovely version of Michael in German) = dnsmichi

-Starting the next generation monitoring development, I decided to hop on a new adventure and moved from Vienna, Austria to NETWAYS and Nuremberg, Germany.
-From May 2009 until March 2020, I was a maintainer, community builder, backend engineer, social media advocate, support enthusiast, and public speaker of an OSS monitoring project.
-2018 kicked off my career as Git and GitLab trainer, and I have been educating customers with modern development workflows and the importance of CI/CD and DevSecOps.
+After starting the monitoring v2 development, I decided to hop on a new adventure and moved from Vienna, Austria, to Nuremberg, Germany, where I joined NETWAYS, a small privately held company that offers IT services, events, consulting, and development.
+From May 2009 until March 2020, I was a maintainer, community builder, backend engineer, social media advocate, support enthusiast, and public speaker of said OSS monitoring project.

 Everyone in the OSS monitoring community recognizes dnsmichi, no nick name change.